Bury Grammar School has a structure which, we believe, represents the best of all worlds.

 Every pupil feels at home in their own area of school, but also has access to all our facilities on our 45 acre estate.

 We are serious about having high academic standards, encouraging our pupils to aspire to top careers and university courses, and our curriculum is broad but also unapologetically academic.
 The three sciences, separate modern languages, the arts and creative subjects, the humanities, the social and political sciences, physical education - all these subjects are integral to the liberal education we offer.

 At the same time, our extra-curricular activities are in many ways what makes Bury Grammar School the extraordinary school it is.

 Both high results and low fees

-The Telegraph recently evaluated all the UK's independent schools by analysing their exam results and fee levels.
+The Telegraph evaluated all the UK's independent schools by analysing their exam results and fee levels.
 We are pleased that they identified BGS as a 'high results, low fees' school as we take our commitment to providing the highest quality education very seriously and are always mindful that our parents make sacrifices to send their children here.